backdrop-contrib/entityreference_autocomplete/README.txt

                      validate on submission, and an error message will appear on the page telling him about this restriction.

+'#era_query_settings':  Serves to specify certain settings that will affect the
+                        results returned by the autocomplete callback.
+This property MUST be an associative array, in which every key is the name of a supported setting.
+At the moment, the settings supported are:

+              - 'limit':  Limits the number of results returned by the callback.
+                          This is useful when there are a lot of entities that match the text entered by the users, so that the request doesn't make a big impact when querying the database (it translates to a $query->range(0, limit)).
+                          The default value is 50, but it can be set to any integer value.
+Unset it, or set it to NULL for no limits.

 '#default_value':    If references to any entities are provided by default, it
                      should be as Entity IDs.
 For single values, just pass the ID of the referenced entity.
 For multiple values, an array